rayriffy/elysia-rate-limit/.github/ISSUE_TEMPLATE/🐛-bug-report.md

 **Before open the issue**
 - [ ] I tried remove `node_modules/`, `bun.lockb`, and do a clean install.
+- [ ] I tried update Bun, and Elysia to latest version.

 **Describe the bug**
 A clear and concise description of what the bug is.